NajibHaidar/Neural-Networks/README.md

 The benefits of using Adam include:

-**-** Fairly low memory requirements (though higher than SGD and Nesterov Accelerated Gradient).
+* Fairly low memory requirements (though higher than SGD and Nesterov Accelerated Gradient).
-**-** Usually works well even with little tuning of hyperparameters.
+* Usually works well even with little tuning of hyperparameters.

 In practice, Adam is currently recommended as the default algorithm to use, and often works slightly better than SGD.
 However, it is often also beneficial to try out different optimization algorithms for different problems, as there is no one-size-fits-all optimizer.

+It is also important to note that nerual networks use data structures called **Tensors**:

+In PyTorch, a **Tensor** is a multi-dimensional array that is similar to the ndarray object in NumPy, with the addition being that it can run on a GPU for faster computing.
+Tensors are fundamental to PyTorch and are used for building neural networks and other machine learning models.
+They can have different ranks or dimensions, such as a 1D tensor (vector), 2D tensor (matrix), 3D tensor (volume), or higher-dimensional tensors.
+Each dimension of a tensor is called an axis or a rank, and it has a corresponding size that specifies the number of elements in that axis.

 When we start working on the MNIST dataset, we project our data into 20-component PCA space to make our classification easier and have the computation consume less time thanks to a more defined feature space.
 It is important to understand PCA before moving on:

 **Principal Component Analysis (PCA)** is a technique used for dimensionality reduction or feature extraction.
 It's commonly used in exploratory data analysis and for making predictive models.
 It is a statistical procedure that orthogonally transforms the 'n' coordinates of a dataset into a new set of 'n' coordinates known as the principal components.